Neohua87/we_token/README.md

 ### introduction
 'wx_token'
-A simple and easy node for getting wechat token including gloabal token and with no extra dependencies.
+A simple and easy node for getting wechat token including gloabal token and oauth one with no extra dependencies.

 ### usage